 The Secretary to the Irish Jockeys Association is Andrew Coonan.

 A former amateur jockey and now a solicitor by profession, Andrew Coonan looks after the jockeys in both capacities.
-His job is to ensure that jockeys have full representation within the industry and particularly at HRI and Turf Club level.
+His job is to ensure that jockeys have full representation within the industry and particularly at The Irish Horseracing Regulatory Board (IHRB).
 His task is to ensure that jockeys are properly remunerated and that the welfare of all riders including safety is given paramount importance.

 Because of the high risk of injury, financial security for riders is a constant concern.
 Andrew has overseen the setting up of the Jockeys Pension Trust and an income continuity scheme through the Jockeys Accident Fund which provides riders with a weekly income while injured.